paudetseis/Telewavesim/README.md

 pytest -v
 ```

+### API Documentation

+The API for all functions in `telewavesim` can be accessed from https://paudetseis.github.io/Telewavesim/.

 ## References
 1. Audet, P. (2016).
 Receiver functions using OBS data: promises and limitations from numerical modelling and examples from the Cascadia Initiative.
 Geophysical Journal International, 205, 1740-1755. https://doi.org/10.1093/gji/ggw111